-Assignment 1: Present and Lead Discussion for One Journal Article (as required- at least 1 time across the MS program.
-Depending on enrollment, this assignment may be completed individually or in a small group.)
+Assignment 1: Present and Lead Discussion for One Journal Article (as required- at least 2 times across the doctoral program)

-- Develop 10-20 slides that highlight relevant study information from the research article. - Meet with the faculty member who selected the paper to discuss your slides in advance of the journal club - At journal club, present and lead a discussion on the research article.
+- Develop 10-20 slides that highlight relevant study information from the research article. - Meet with the faculty member who selected the paper to discuss your slides in advance of the journal club. - At journal club, present and lead a discussion on the research article.
 Your presentation should be approximately 20-25 minutes followed by 30-35 minutes of discussion. - Your presentation will follow the style/layout of a journal article (introduction, methods, results, discussion) but adds your critique, i.e. what are the strengths and weaknesses of the article beyond those which the author acknowledges?
 What are some key methodological issues to consider? - In the presentation and discussion, students should additionally evaluate how dimensions of diversity, equity, and inclusion (DEI) are (or are not) reflected in the research and reflect on opportunities to further integrate DEI themes into future work on this topic.